dracolim/Add-Images-To-SQL/README.md

 <img width="435" alt="Screenshot 2022-10-15 at 11 23 30 PM" src="https://user-images.githubusercontent.com/85498185/195994463-01fc30dc-f27d-47ef-b101-0026f921154f.png">

 [in skills.html]
-1. under the  <!-- CREATE SKILL POP UP -->, include input type = file and v-on:change = `onChangeFile` to call the onChangefile whenever the user uploads an image
+1. under CREATE SKILL POP UP, include input type = file and v-on:change = `onChangeFile` to call the onChangefile whenever the user uploads an image
 2. in the `onChangeFile` function, it calls the `createImage` function which will load and read the image as Base64 , and assigns it to the image variable
 3. When showing the images, make sure to include "data:image/png;base64," in the img tag to convert Base64 to an image